spanners/dissertation/dissertation/sections/literature-survey.markdown

-And perhaps this rapid development cycle is not always suitable – in their 2012 paper, Lopez et al. (an inspiring paper that provides foundational research into the beviour of software developers while programming) show that novices tend to "thrash" about, trying out many ideas that may or may not be a solution, and executing "poorly directed, ineffective problem solving …failing to realise they are doing it in good time, and fail to break out of it", whereas
+And perhaps this rapid development cycle is not always suitable – in their 2012 paper, Lopez et al. (an inspiring paper that provides foundational research into the behaviour of software developers while programming) show that novices tend to "thrash" about, trying out many ideas that may or may not be a solution, and executing "poorly directed, ineffective problem solving …failing to realise they are doing it in good time, and fail to break out of it", whereas